-The forecasts assume that the transaction to acquire Eco Buildings Group Limited will be completed in 2022 with a planned fundraise.
-The forecasts assume that the Company will execute a new business plan for the combined entity, as described in the strategic report.
-It further assumes that production at the Fox Marble factory will continue to operate in good order.
+The forecasts assume that production at the Prilep and Cervenillë quarries will continue, which were reopened respectively in August and September 2020.
+It further assumes that production at the factory will continue to operate and that recently installed machinery will drive an increase in the rate of production.
 The forecast assumes existing contracts held by the Company will be fulfilled on a timely basis.
-Furthermore, the forecasts assume that sales of block marble will resume as the global effect of the pandemic recedes.
+Furthermore, the forecasts assume that sales of block marble will resume during 2021, in line with the reopening of international borders.
 Further the Company is anticipating significant growth in revenue through the realisation of existing sale contracts and offtake agreements as well as from newly generated sales.